jethrojones/website/_notes/3 rules for academic writing with AI.md

 Everyone knows that learning can be hard and requires thinking and processing.

 This will focus solely on the writing aspect from a student perspective.
-I’ll include something else later about teaching in an age of AI.
+I’ll include something else later about teaching in an age of [[AI MOC|AI]].

 ## Have Integrity
 Writing can take as much time as you will give it. ~~Mark Twain~~ ~~John Locke~~ [Blaise Pascal](https://quoteinvestigator.com/2012/04/28/shorter-letter/) is alleged to have concluded a long letter with this phrase: